postsharp/Metalama.Samples/examples/change-tracking/change-tracking-1/README.md

 The entry point of the aspect is the `BuildAspect` method.
 Our implementation has two parts, two of the three operations that our aspect has to perform.

-First, the `BuildAspect` method calls the <xref:Metalama.Framework.Advising.IAdviceFactory.ImplementInterface*> method to add the `ISwitchableChangeTracking` interface to the target type.
+First, the `BuildAspect` method calls the <xref:Metalama.Framework.Advising.AdviserExtensions.ImplementInterface*> method to add the `ISwitchableChangeTracking` interface to the target type.
 It specifies the <xref:Metalama.Framework.Aspects.OverrideStrategy> to `Ignore`, indicating that the operation should be ignored if the target type already implements the interface.
-The <xref:Metalama.Framework.Advising.IAdviceFactory.ImplementInterface*> method requires the aspect class to contain the interface members, which should be annotated with the <xref:Metalama.Framework.Aspects.InterfaceMemberAttribute?text=[InterfaceMember]> custom attribute.
+The <xref:Metalama.Framework.Advising.AdviserExtensions.ImplementInterface*> method requires the aspect class to contain the interface members, which should be annotated with the <xref:Metalama.Framework.Aspects.InterfaceMemberAttribute?text=[InterfaceMember]> custom attribute.
 The implementation of these members is trivial.
 For details about adding interfaces to types,